desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ### Example

-For the purposes of bootstrapping the Child zone `example.co.uk` with NS records `ns1.example.net` and `ns2.example.net`, the required Signaling Domains are `_signal.ns1.example.net` and `_signal.ns2.example.net`.
+For the purposes of bootstrapping the Child zone `example.co.uk` with NS records `ns1.example.net`, `ns2.example.org`, and `ns3.example.co.uk`, the required Signaling Domains are `_signal.ns1.example.net` and `_signal.ns2.example.org`.

 In the zones containing these domains, the Child DNS Operator authenticates the CDS/CDNSKEY records found at the Child's apex by co-publishing them at the names:
 ```
 _dsboot.example.co.uk._signal.ns1.example.net
-_dsboot.example.co.uk._signal.ns2.example.net
+_dsboot.example.co.uk._signal.ns2.example.org
 ```
 The records are accompanied by RRSIG records created using the key(s) of the respective Signaling Zone.

+Publication of Signaling Records under the in-bailiwick domain `_signal.ns3.example.co.uk` is not required.

 {#bootstrapping}
 ## Validating CDS/CDNSKEY Records for DNSSEC Bootstrapping